Ismailia Egypt Travel Guide

 Awareness of certain allergens like gluten is less widespread.
 Communication has challenges due to language barriers.

-Cross-contamination also poses a risk.
+Cross-contamination also presents a risk.

 No established culinary classes or organized food tours specifically cater for visitors in Ismailia.